Early radio, television broadcast stations in Maine, the history lesson.

-Early radio broadcasts had to transmit government reports, weather forecasts, crop reports.
+Early radio broadcasts came before television.
+Had to transmit government reports, weather forecasts, crop reports.
 Local doctors providing tips on better health happened.
 Local bankers would share the importance of thrift.
 Local music orchestras would provide live programming.

 No tape records, no CD burners or other devices were available for programming.
 Storage save it for later options, to be later transmitted as prerecorded events was not possible.
 Live and local without editing options meant here you go.
 Ready or not, like it or not.
 Not so polished and anything goes.

 Licensed to the Androscoggin Electrical Company in 1922, Maine’s first radio station WMB broadcast baseball scores.

 Pretty much the correct time and local news happenings only went out over the airwaves live and local.
 Early radio broadcasters in Maine not allowed to sell advertising or play records.
 The radio transmitter broadcasts were nightly.
 The signal dark and station off air during the day.
 It was hit or miss.